Genre and setting

 Which horror RPG is best for investigation?

 Call of Cthulhu is the classic investigative horror choice.
-Trail of Cthulhu is also worth comparing if your table wants clue procedures that reduce dead ends, while Brindlewood Bay fits groups that want mystery structure with a different tone.
+Trail of Cthulhu is worth comparing if your table wants clue procedures designed to reduce dead ends, while Brindlewood Bay fits groups that want collaborative mystery structure and a different tone.

 What is the difference between horror and cosmic horror?